anirudh-eka/anirudh-eka.github.io/_posts/2016-02-09-how-to-clone-an-existing-hexo-site.markdown

 $ npm install
 ```

-Run the server to check it out locally!
+Run the server to check it out locally at `localhost:4000`!

 ```
 $ hexo server